 We conducted site visits in six districts to gain an in-depth understanding of the FCCRI's implementation in different settings.
-These districts represent 2 each of Florida's 7 large districts, 21 medium-size districts, and 39 small districts.
-In Florida each county constitutes its own district and also has a single public state college.
+These districts represent two each of Florida's seven large districts, 21 medium-size districts, and 39 small districts.
+In Florida, each county constitutes its own district and also has a single public state college.
 Because large districts tend to have more specialized staff at both the district and school levels to help implement new programs, we hypothesized that FCCRI implementation may vary by district size and therefore included a mix of district sizes in the sample.
-Additionally, large urban areas tend to have multiple branch locations for the local state college, so schools in these areas tend to be in closer proximity to potential partner institutions than rural schools.
+In addition, large urban areas tend to have multiple branch locations for the local state college, so schools in these areas tend to be in closer proximity to potential partner institutions than rural schools.
 This is important because the distance between high schools and colleges may serve as a deterrent to partnership activities if it is difficult for members to meet in-person.
-Within each county we visited two high schools, the district office, and the local state college.
+Within each county, we visited two high schools, the district office, and the local state college.
 This provided a total of 24 sites consisting of 12 high schools, six district offices, and six state colleges.

-We limited the selection of districts and high schools to those that allowed us to survey their CRS teachers in the prior year about their perceptions of the FCCRI (see Identifying Reference, 2017).
+We limited the selection of districts and high schools to those that allowed us to survey their CRS teachers in the prior year about their perceptions of the FCCRI (Lansing, Ahearn, Rosenbaum, Mokher, & Jacobson, 2017).
 We further limited the selection to districts where we could visit one school where surveyed teachers reported FCCRI implementation was very effective and another school where implementation was ineffective.
 This selection process was chosen to identify the factors that facilitated and impeded effective implementation of the FCCRI.

 Nine of the 12 high schools visited were Title I schools.
-The percentage of students receiving free or reduced-priced lunch ranged from 39 to 83 percent, and the percentage of students from a racial/ethnic minority ranged from 6 to 99 percent.
-There was also substantial variation across sites in the percentage of graduates who took the PERT (23 to 71 percent), scored college-ready (27 to 100 percent), and attended college (29 percent to 65 percent).
+The percentage of students receiving free or reduced-priced lunch ranged from 39% to 83%, and the percentage of students from a racial/ethnic minority ranged from 6% to 99%.
+There was also substantial variation across sites in the percentage of graduates who took the PERT (23%-71%), scored college-ready (27%-100%), and attended college (29%-65%).
 This suggests that the scale of the FCCRI testing and remediation varied considerably across schools, which may also have implications for collaboration around college readiness.
-Schools and colleges may have greater motivation to adjust their activities if a large proportion of students could benefit from additional college-readiness support, or if their performance is low on indicators perceived to be important.
-Additionally, schools with high percentages of low-income and racial/ethnic minority students may have weaker social networks, so they may encounter greater challenges to developing collaboration.
+Schools and colleges may have greater motivation to adjust their activities if a large proportion of students could benefit from additional college readiness support, or if their performance is low on indicators perceived to be important.
+In addition, schools with high percentages of low-income and racial/ ethnic minority students may have weaker social networks, so they may encounter greater challenges to developing collaboration.
 While the sample is not large enough to disaggregate results by school characteristics, the variation across sites allow us to broadly explore the process of collaboration in diverse contexts.

 Interview participants.
 At each high school, we asked to interview at least one person in each of the following roles: math CRS teacher, English CRS teacher, and guidance counselor.
 At each district office, we asked to interview at least one curriculum specialist, and at each state college, we asked to interview at least one developmental math chair, one developmental reading chair, one developmental math instructor, one developmental reading instructor, and one academic advisor.
 Participants at all sites were also allowed to invite additional interviewees familiar with the FCCRI.
-A total of 85 people participated in the site visits-38 at high schools, 7 at districts, and 40 at state colleges (Table 1).
+A total of 85 people